 True cloud print management means your organization is leveraging cloud services to take on the security, infrastructure, maintenance, and upgrade burdens that your internal staff would otherwise need to manage.

 This benefit has never been more important than it is today.
 The significant (and in many cases, permanent) increase in home office arrangements has transformed IT strategies overnight.
-IT teams at many companies have had to throw out their pre-COVID playbooks and re-evaluate everything.
+IT teams at many companies have been forced to throw out their pre-COVID playbooks and re-evaluate.
 Offloading the burden of managing print in favor of cloud services is one of the fastest-moving trends in IT.

 This secure printing workflow ensures that authorized users are the only people who can access your output devices, and it protects the confidentiality of your sensitive information.
 In offices that don’t have secure printing, you’ll often see documents abandoned in printer output trays or stacked on top of devices or tables where anybody can view them.
 This is as risky as it is wasteful.